tsrines/node-js-promises/README.md

 But wait, you say, what about the `catch` function?
 Good point.
 Well, if you noticed in the above definition, the spec says that the `then` method allows us to register *multiple* callbacks -- yes we are still using callbacks -- and one of these callbacks takes the eventual value, while the other accepts a reason the promise failed.
 The actual signature of the `then` function therefore is: `then(onFulfilled, onRejected)`.
 And the `catch` method is just a shorthand for calling `then` with only a rejection callback handler, like so: `then(null, rejectionCallback)`.

 Okay, so that's pretty much it!
-Now you know, basically, what a promise is.
+Now you know, basically, what's in a Promise.
 Let's use them!

 ## Code-Along: